Treeboy2762/Treeboy2762.github.io/_posts/2022-05-26-time_machine.md

 Weird phenomenon.

-For some unfathomable reasons, my dear Jihoo used her Samsung T7 SSD as a time machine backup drive.
+I have a Samsung T7 SSD for time machine backup drive.
 The problem is, as the drive is recognized as a AFPS backup drive, it is "read-only."
 Surprisingly, other Mac devices normally recognize the problematic SSD as a normal external drive.
 I tried removing disk from Time Machine (in the preferences) but yielded no fruits.

 ## Solution